Table of Contents

 http://localhost:8000/swirl/results/?search_id=1

-To specify a different Mixer, add &result_mixer=mixer-name to the URL.
+To specify a different Mixer, append &result_mixer=mixer-name:

 http://localhost:8000/swirl/results/?search_id=1&result_mixer=Stack1Mixer